Every word of God proves true; he is a shield to those who take refuge in him.

 Then Jesus called the twelve together and gave them power and authority over all demons and to cure diseases, and he sent them out to proclaim the kingdom of God and to heal.
 He said to them, "Take nothing for your journey, no staff, nor bag, nor bread, nor money — not even an extra tunic.
 Whatever house you enter, stay there, and leave from there.
 Wherever they do not welcome you, as you are leaving that town shake the dust off your feet as a testimony against them."
 They departed and went through the villages, bringing the good news and curing diseases everywhere.

-Proverbs has a sober message for the wealthy and powerful, as in competitive times, marked by determination to get ahead.
-Armed with whatever prestige or learning we may have acquired, human nature is tempted to twist truth and law to our own benefit and to the harm of others.
+Proverbs has a sober message for wealthy and powerful people, marked by fierce determination to get ahead of their competitors.
+Armed with whatever prestige or learning we may have acquired, human nature is tempted to twist the law and distort truth to our own benefit and to the harm of others.
 We can easily grow greedy, and as Proverbs says elsewhere, greed, like lust, starves the soul (Prov 13.19).
-We need to be warned, and we are!
+We need to be warned – and we are!
 These words were not minted for the low income days of recession!